anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-02-Spark-IDE-on-GCP.md

 <hr>

 ### 1. About Dataproc Serverless Spark Interactive (README FIRST)
 Dataproc Serverless Spark Interactive is serverless Dataproc managed infrastructure for interactive Spark code authoring via a Jupyter notebook hosted on Vertex AI Managed Notebook instance.
-The following are steps to author Spark code in an interactive fashion in a Spark notebook on GCP-
+The following are steps to author Spark code in an interactive fashion in a Spark notebook on GCP.
+This is a listing, further in this module, there is a step by step pictorial walk through.

 #### 1a.
 Create the notebook instance
 1. Create a Vertex AI Workbench managed notebook instance (one time)